ZakC02/ZakC02/README.md

 ### 💻 Projects

+- **[Cardiac Shape Modeling](https://github.com/ZakC02/cardiac-shape-modelling)**: Implementing the method of a research paper for the reconstruction and generation of 3D cardiac segmentation masks in short-axis view
+- **[Left Atrial Segmentation and Measurments]** : Open-source tool for segmentation of the left atrium in 2 and 4-chamber view cine MRI images, and compuation of left atrial long-axis length, area, and volume measurements.
+(Coming Soon)
 - **[Waterpixels](https://github.com/ZakC02/waterpixels)**: Image segmentation using the Watershed algorithm, implementing the method of a research paper
-- **[Cardiac Shape Modeling](https://github.com/ZakC02/cardiac-shape-modelling)**: Implementing an advanced research paper for the reconstruction and generation of segmentation masks of the heart's elements
 - **[Drone Control](https://github.com/ZakC02/drone-control)**: Controling a drone with hand movements

 ### Other Interests
+- 🌍 **Language Learning** : Spanish, Dutch, Arabic, Korean
-- 🥊 **Sports** : Boxing, Taekwondo, MMA, Hiking
+- 🥊 **Sports** : Boxing, Taekwondo, MMA, Hiking, Football
-- 🌍 **Language Learning** : Currently learning Korean
 - 🏴‍☠️ **One Piece** , of course
+- 🧠 **Psychology**

 ### 📫 How to Reach Me
-- 📧 Email: zakaria.chahboune@telecom-paris.fr
+- 📧 Email: zakaria.chahboune@telecom-paris.fr, zchahbou@harvard.bidmc.edu
 - 💼 LinkedIn: [Zakaria Chahboune](https://www.linkedin.com/in/zakaria-chahboune)